pyepics/pyepics/doc/advanced.rst

 Channels / PVs may need reconsideration.

-When using PVs with large array sizes (here, I'll assert that *large* means more than 1000 or so elements), it is necessary to make sure that the environmental variable ``EPICS_CA_MAX_ARRAY_BYTES`` is suitably set.
+When using PVs with large array sizes (here, I'll assert that *large* means more than a few thousand elements), it is necessary to make sure that the environmental variable ``EPICS_CA_MAX_ARRAY_BYTES`` is suitably set.
 Unfortunately, this represents a pretty crude approach to memory management within Epics for handling array data as it is used not only sets how large